stretchr/powerwalk/README.md

 The `WalkLimit` function does the same as `Walk`, except allows you to specify the number of files to concurrently walk using the `limit` argument.
 The `limit` argument must be one or higher (i.e. `>0`).
 Specificying a limit that's too high, causes unnecessary overhead so sensible numbers are encouraged but not enforced.

 See the [godoc documentation](http://godoc.org/github.com/stretchr/powerwalk) for more information.

+## Notes

+Powerwalk functions by walking concurrently over many files.
+In order to realize any benefits from this approach, you must tell the runtime to use multiple CPUs.
+For example: `runtime.GOMAXPROCS(runtime.NumCPU())`